METS-Programme/ugandaemr-usermanual/upgrading.md

 # Upgrading UgandaEMR
 ## Upgrading from OpenMRS 1.6.3
-The upgrade from 1.6.3 to 1.11.6 involves running two batch
+The upgrade from 1.6.3 to 1.11.6 involves running two steps:
+1. Creating a backup file of the existing 1.6.3 installation
+2. Migrating the 1.6.3 database backup file
 ### 1.6.3 installed on same machine as 1.11.6
 ### Database backup script available